HarshSingh21/HarshSingh21/README.md

 - 👀 I’m interested in builiding new thinks which helps world
 - 🌱 I’m currently learning basic programming language
 - 💞️ I’m looking to collaborate on WEB APP AND AI/ML
-- 📫 How to reach me Singh_harsh14 ( insta / twiiter)
+- 📫 How to reach me Singh_harsh14 ( insta / twitter)

 <!---
 HarshSingh21/HarshSingh21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.